 School of Education and Social Work

-The School of Education and Social Work has a vibrant and thriving research culture with over 50 researchers working on projects across 6 research centres.
-We have a consistently high success rate in securing major research grants and business investment – safeguarding the quality of our research well into the future.
+The School of Education and Social Work has a vibrant and thriving research culture working on projects across our Research Centres.
+Building on past success, securing research grants will safeguard the quality of our research well into the future.

 The information on this page is designed to act as a workflow, illustrating the processes that need to be followed step-by-step to develop research bids and secure external funding for the different types of research and consultancy projects undertaken.